benchristel/process-to-processes/src/index.md

     - Principle: Feedback Up Intent Down
   - Technique: Adapters
   - Technique: Parse, Don't Validate
+  - Technique: Treat All Exceptions as Fatal (at some level of abstraction)
+  - Technique: No Checked Exceptions
 - Working on a Team
   - View: a team is a group of people with a common goal
   - View: Velocity